Bylaws of

 Section 1.
 Requirements for Membership.

-Any person, firm, association, corporation, or body politic or subdivision thereof may become a member of Pemiscot-Dunklin Electric Cooperative (the "Cooperative") upon receipt of electric service from the Cooperative, provided that the applicant has:
+Any person, firm, association, corporation, or body politic or subdivision thereof may become a member in Pemiscot-Dunklin Electric Cooperative (the "Cooperative") upon receipt of electric service from the Cooperative, provided that the applicant has first:

-2. Agreed to purchase electric energy from the Cooperative as specified in these bylaws.
+- Agreed to purchase from the Cooperative electric energy as hereinafter specified.

-3. Agreed to comply with and be bound by the articles of incorporation, bylaws, and any board-adopted rules and regulations.
+- Agreed to comply with and be bound by the articles of incorporation and bylaws of the Cooperative and any rules and regulations adopted by the board.

 Section 2.
 Joint Membership.

-1. The presence of either spouse at a meeting counts as the presence of the member.
+- The presence at a meeting of either or both shall be regarded as the presence of one member.

-2. The vote of either separately or both jointly constitutes a single vote.
+- The vote of either separately or both jointly shall constitute one joint vote.

-3. A waiver of notice signed by either is deemed a joint waiver.
+- A waiver of notice signed by either or both shall constitute a joint waiver.

-4. Notice to either spouse constitutes notice to both.
+- Notice to either shall constitute notice to both.

-5. Expulsion of either spouse terminates the joint membership.
+- Expulsion of either shall terminate the joint membership.

-6. Withdrawal of either spouse terminates the joint membership.
+- Withdrawal of either shall terminate the joint membership.

 Section 3.
 Conversion of Membership.